MyEditorCool/editors/DevelopAnEditor.md

   "myeditorcool": {
     "entry": "", // string. path to your entry file.
     "extension": "", // string|[string]. supported file extension,
-    "readAsText": true, // bool.
-Read file as text.
-If not true, your editor will receive binary array as content.

   }
 }
 ```